UnfinishedStuff/AS7262_Pi/README.md

 Sets the current provided to the indicator LED, MUST be passed a value of 0, 1, 2 or 3.
 More current is brighter, note that the LED doesn't actually turn on until `enable_indicator_led()` is used.
 Defaults to 1 mA (mode 0).

 0 = 1 mA

 1 = 2 mA

 2 = 4 mA

 3 = 8 mA

 * **soft_reset()**

-Soft resets the breakout with 0.8 second wait for the device to reset (this time was determined experimentally, anything less seems to cause the I2C bus to timeout).
+Soft resets the breakout with a 0.8 second wait for the device to reset (this time was determined experimentally, anything less seems to cause the I2C bus to timeout).
 This should reset all control registers to their default values.

 * **set_gain(gain)**